liteli1987gmail/python_langchain-CN/docs/modules/prompts/prompt_templates/getting_started.md

 template = """
 I want you to act as a naming consultant for new companies.

+Here are some examples of good company names:

+- search engine, Google
+- social media, Facebook
+- video sharing, YouTube

+The name should be short, catchy and easy to remember.

 What is a good name for a company that makes {product}?
 """